dotnet/arcade/Documentation/StartHere.md

 - Move out of .NET CI and into our new Azure DevOps project (https://dev.azure.com/dnceng/public) for your public CI. - See [Onboarding VSTS](VSTS/VSTSOnboarding.md).
-- Move out of the devdiv Azure DevOps instance and into the internal project for (https://dev.azure.com/dnceng/internal) internal CI and official builds. - See [Onboarding VSTS](VSTS/VSTSOnboarding.md) and [Moving Official Builds from DevDiv to DncEng](VSTS/MovingFromDevDivToDncEng.md).
+- Move out of the devdiv Azure DevOps instance (https://dev.azure.com/devdiv/ or https://devdiv.visualstudio.com) and into the internal project for (https://dev.azure.com/dnceng/internal) internal CI and official builds. - See [Onboarding VSTS](VSTS/VSTSOnboarding.md) and [Moving Official Builds from DevDiv to DncEng](VSTS/MovingFromDevDivToDncEng.md).